Report an Incident (including injury) or Hazard

-Incident and hazard management is an important aspect of the University's WHS management system, and is a key requirement of health and safety legislation.
-Reporting of hazards and incidents helps create a safe and healthier work environment for all by ensuring corrective actions are implemented.
+Incident and hazard management is an important aspect of the Western Sydney University Health and Safety management system, and is a key legislative requirement.
+Reporting of incidents and hazards and then the prioritisation of action implementation helps create a safe and healthier work environment for all.

 Incident Reporting Flow Chart